 - Make a copy of a secure and verifiable document as described in the “Instructions for Completing Verification of Lawful Presence Affidavit.”
 Please ensure that the copy of the ID you presented to the Notary Public is valid, unexpired, clear, and legible.

-- Scan all of the above (omit page 3-”Instructions for Completing Verification of Lawful Presence Affidavit) in order described as one single PDF file and email to email@example.com — please include the Subject: Pre-Service Certificate
+- Scan all of the above (omit page 3-”Instructions for Completing Verification of Lawful Presence Affidavit) in order described as one single PDF file (four pages total) and email to firstname.lastname@example.org — please include the Subject: Pre-Service Certificate

 Once received, the OAA COE will verify your paperwork and submit it to the Georgia Professional Standards Commission (GaPSC).
 The GaPSC will notify you when your certificate is ready.